Date 7 June 2021

 - Information related to the order and feedback: newspaper subscription type, particular areas of interest, customer feedback, contacts and responses to competitions, and classification data related to facilities searches

-- Information related to the device and connection: device identifier, operating system and IP address
+- Information related to the device and connection: device identifier, operating system IP address and cookies

 - Information related to the use of services: for example, browsing and search data